direktiv/dialogflow-demo/README.md

 * GCP Dialogflow Agent ([this is online](https://dialogflow.cloud.google.com/#/agent/development-194922/intents)) : https://dialogflow.cloud.google.com/#/agent/development-194922/intents
     * This handles all of the natural language processing, and the flow of the conversation
 * Demo Frontend (`/demo-frontend`) : A React frontend chat interface
-    * This is what the user writes into and where the Dialogflow responses are displayed
+    * This provides a GUI that takes user input and returns responses from the chat bot
 * Demo Server  (`/demo-server`) : A simple Golang api / file server
     * This server has two purposes
         1) Serve the built react frontend files